WHY END COAL

-Coal finance is dirty money.
-The industry is only able to survive because it externalises the worst costs of its business, and in most cases can only continue to do this as it is on life support from financial institutions.
+The coal industry is only able to survive because it externalises the worst costs of its business, and in most cases because it is on life support from financial institutions.